-Laveran's organisms resemble the Sporozoa, which have formed the subject of the preceding address, in their having an active amœboid phase, and a sporulating phase.
-The latter occurs apparently without encystation, and the resulting spores exhibit either amœboid or flagellate locomotion.
-Certain resting-stages-the so-called crescents-do not, however, appear to the plasmodium assumes a globular form, the pigment generally accumulates at the centre, and the peripheral protoplasm segments into a number of young plasmodia, which are free from pigment and are capable of amœboid, more rarely of flagellate, movement.
+Laveran's organisms resemble the Sporozoa, which have formed the subject of the preceding address, in their having an active ameeboid phase, and a sporulating phase.
+The latter occurs apparently without encystation, and the resulting spores exhibit either ameeboid or flagel late locomotion.
+Certain resting-stages-the so-called crescents-do not, however, appear to be comparable to the crescentic germs of the coccidia.

+The amedoid bodies, Plasmodium malarie, as they are now called, are to be found within pigment and are capable of amœboid, more rarely of flagellate, movement.
 This segmentation is coincident with the chill After the attack the resulting small plasmodia may leave the larger vessels to crowd into the capillaries of the spleen, etc., where the central lifeless pigment masses are taken up by the leucocytes, but they are soon found within the blood-cells in the general circulation again.
-The length of time a, Red blood-cell of frog containing two crescents of Crepanidium ranarum, a 1, a crescent escaping, a 2, a free cresent; b, Trchomonas from fish's blood, c, from frog's blood--two phases; d-k, successive phases of development of Plasmodium malaria within human red blood-cells; k, segmentation in the rosette form with central pigment, l, free segments which may be amcedoid or flagellate; n o, plasmodium of tertian, \$, of quartan ague according to Golgi.
+The length of time from the invasion of the blood-cells to the occurrence of segmentation determines the character of the fever, and Golgi believes he has made out specific distinctions between the plasmodium of tertian and quartan fevers (Fig. 4 a, Red blood-cell of frog containing two crescents of Crepanidium ranarum, a 1, a crescent escaping, a 2, a free cresent; b, Trichamans from 18h's blood, c, from frog's blood-two phases; d-k, successive phases of development of Plasmodium malaria within human red blood-cells; k, segmentation in the rosette form with central pigment.
+I, free segments which may be amended or flagellate; no, plasmodium of tertian, A, of quartan ague according to Golgi.